yurikb/yurikb/README.md

 ### Hi there 👋

-🌱 I’m currently a Java Dev Student.
+🌱 I’m currently studying Java, Front-end, Angular and Spring boot.

 📫 How to reach me: yuri.kollerborba@gmail.com